Welcome to the website of

 Stearman Flight Training

 This is what the entry into a spin looks like.
 We pull the nose up and reduce power to idle.
 The airplane runs out of speed and the nose drops.
 We have full rudder in so that causes the spin.
-To recover, just take the rudder out, level the wings and pull (not too hard) back to the horizon.
+To recover: recheck the throttle at idle.
+Neutralize the ailerons and apply rudder opposite to the spin direction.
+Bring the column forward as necessary to break the stall.
+Once the spinning stops, neutralize the rudder and recover from the dive.

 This is your basic traffic pattern and landing onto a grass strip.
 The final approach is very steep by airline pilot standards, due to the high drag of the Stearman.
 It’s easier to land on grass—more forgiving of yaw inputs than is a concrete runway.